-Shai Tamari specializes in conflict management training at the University of North Carolina at Chapel Hill.
+Shai Tamari is the Director of the Conflict Management Initiative at the University of North Carolina at Chapel Hill (UNC) and specializes in conflict management training.
 He teaches both undergraduate- and graduate-level skill-based courses in negotiation and mediation under the Department of Public Policy, Department of Political Science, and the Curriculum in Peace, War, and Defense.
 His previous courses included: “Challenges to Peace-Making in the Israeli-Palestinian Conflict,” “Palestinian Nationalism, Politics, and Diplomacy,” and “U.S.-Israel Relations.”
 Shai is also the Associate Director of the Carolina Center for the Study of the Middle East and Muslim Civilizations at UNC, where he administers a federal grant in support of Middle East studies on campus.
 Prior to his UNC appointments, between 2008 and 2010, Shai was the foreign policy adviser for Congressman James P. Moran (D-VA) at the U.S. House of Representatives, and focused on issues such as the Israeli-Palestinian conflict, human rights in Iran, and parental child abduction to Japan.